-It's happy times at the cookery school as wild garlic is back in season!
-We've been making use of it as much as we can, most recently at a baking class where we served this wild garlic pesto with freshly baked sourdough.
+It's happy times at the cookery school as wild garlic is back in season.
+We've been making use of it as much as we can, delicious with freshly baked sourdough.

 Wild Garlic Pesto

-- 75g hazelnuts, roasted, and skins rubbed off
+- 50g hazelnuts, roasted, and skins rubbed off

-- 150g fresh very young tender garlic leaves
+- large handful fresh very young tender garlic leaves

 - salt and freshly ground black pepper